strootje/advent-of-code-2017/README.md

 **Solution b**: My horribly inefficient code came to use here.
 Just a quick addition of the indexOf to compare and done!

+### Day 7
+Nice, finally a recursion exercise.

+**Solution a**: The combination of a good setup and a simple recursion method did the trick here!

+**Solution b**: Oke, so I kinda cheated this one.
+I coudn't figure out how to properly group the values so I just printed them all and used ctrl-f to look up the correct value. #sorrynotsorry

 [aoc17]: http://adventofcode.com/2017/
 [jsf]: http://jsfiddle.net/